Dartmoor walks this way | News

 Exploring the Erme

 As you walk up the valley, it feels like walking into the past.
-A couple of hundred metres from the car park, you leave the fencing behind and see just open moor with a speck of woodland ahead and traces of circular pounds on the slopes over the river.
-On the way upstream, you pass the remains of numerous hut circles and prehistoric reaves (field boundaries) but no trace of modernity.
+A couple of hundred meters from the car park, you leave the fencing behind and see just an open moor with a speck of woodland ahead and traces of circular pounds on the slopes over the river.
+As you know, the Rolex replica watches are different from other brands.
+On the way upstream, you pass the remains of numerous hut circles and prehistoric Reaves (field boundaries) but no trace of modernity.
 And then, after a mile or so, the trees begin, the path runs down alongside the Erme, and there’s the sound of rushing water and birdsong.
 It is a magical spot.
-The oak trees are larger than those in Wistman’s Wood and less contorted – they are sheltered from the worst of the wind by the steep slope above – but they have the same mosses, ferns and lichen growing on them and the same moss-covered boulders on the woodland floor.
+The oak trees are larger than those in Wistman’s Wood and less contorted – they are sheltered from the worst of the wind by the steep slope above – but they have the same mosses, ferns, and lichen growing on them and the same moss-covered boulders on the woodland floor.

 The path avoids the boulders by following the river, and at the end of the wood, it’s possible to climb up to the top of the valley at Piles Hill and follow the stone row southwards back towards Butterdon Hill.
 The views from up here are spectacular – although on Easter Monday it was hard to even stand up, let alone appreciate the view.
 I’m hoping for less wild weather on April 21 when the Erme walk is scheduled.